-In fact this test really happens, I would add another shoe to the test list – on running – a swiss performance running shoe.
+In fact, if this test really happens, I would add another shoe to the test list – on running – a Swiss performance running shoe.
 Although they don’t promote energy return in their shoe, the “cushioned landing” and “barefoot takeoff” still makes an interesting concept that just can’t be left out!

 Thanks for reading!